AnqiAngelineWang/SOEN691/README.md

 | GBDT                   |    32.44%   |    77.13%   |    42.58%   |    21.95%   |
 | MLP                    |    19.61%   |    80.25%   |    43.15%   |    0.00%    |

-For this case , we use the data of one year to train and the data of next year to test.
+For this test case, we use the data of one year to train and the data of next year to test.
-Because data of 2014 and 2017 is of poor qualit, use data of these two years as training data or testing data is not a wise choice, we only see the results of 2015-2016.
+Because data of 2014 and 2017 is of poor quality, use data of these two years as training data or testing data is not a wise choice, we only see the results of 2015-2016.
-From two tabels above we also can conclude the difference between Spark and Sklearn is not much, the perfomance of each model also the same.
+From two tables above, we also can conclude the difference between Spark and Sklearn is not much, the performance of each model also the same.

 **Result-Case 2**
-* positive and negative class of each year
+* Positive and negative class of each year

 | Year |  Positive |  Negative |  Positive Percentange |
 | :---:|:---------:|:---------:|:---------------------:|